srl3630/FGSM_Defense/README.md

 This tutorial utilizes the German Traffic Sign Recognition Benchmark (GTSRB)[\[2\]](#2) to explore the Fast Gradient Sign Method (FGSM)[\[1\]](#1).
 We evaluate three different defense mechanisms aimed at removing these adversarial perturbations before they reach the classifier::

 1.  **Linear Blur** (Baseline)
-2.  **Standard Autoencoder**
+3.  **Standard Autoencoder**
-3.  **U-Net Autoencoder**
+4.  **U-Net Autoencoder**

 > **Note:** This repository contains a fully runnable Jupyter Notebook designed for **Google Colab** (L4 GPU instance recommended).
 There are no prerequisites to run the code; it is fully self-contained.

 ## Related Work & Motivation

-The concept of using image reconstruction as a filter for adversarial noise is a well-established area of research.
-This project builds upon two prominent defensive philosophies:
+The concept of performing image reconstruction via autoencoder architectures as a filter for adversarial noise is a well-established area of research.
+This project builds upon two prominent defensive philosophies

-    Manifold Projection[\[3\]](#3): Research such as MagNet proposed the use of autoencoders to defend against adversarial examples.
+- Manifold Projection[\[4\]](#4)): Research such as MagNet proposed the use of autoencoders to defend against adversarial examples.
 MagNet operates on the principle that adversarial perturbations push images away from the manifold of natural data.
-By passing them through a trained autoencoder, the images are projected back toward a clean state before being classified.
+A first step is trained to determine whether the model has significant perturbations and a second model is used to predict an approximiation of the unperturbed data.
+This guides or DAE model in this project.

-    Guided Denoising[\[4\]](#4): More complex architectures, such as the High-Level Representation Guided Denoiser (HGD), have shown that denoising networks can be optimized not just for pixel-level accuracy, but to preserve the features that aid the classifier.
-This motivates our use of the U-Net architecture, which employs skip connections to maintain high-resolution spatial details that standard bottleneck autoencoders might discard.
+- Guided Denoising[\[3\]](#3)): More complex architectures, such as DUNET, boast higher performance, by moving to a U-Net architecture, which is usually used in biomedical image segmentation, and instead using it to predict the noise in an image, and remove it.

-By comparing a simple Linear Blur against these neural-based reconstruction methods, we can quantitatively measure the "Recovery Rate"  of the system's operational safety.
+By comparing a simple Linear Blur against these neural network reconstruction methods, we can quantitatively measure the "Recovery Rate"  of the system's operational safety.

 ---